JamFox/quartz.jamfox.dev/content/Life, Psychology, Philosophy/How to Live.md

 ### In the face of ambiguity, refuse the temptation to guess

+During our daily tasks, when we are tackling something unknown top down thinking can speed up our ability to deliver results.
+However if you feel that your guesses hit dead end again and again then put a stop to it and switch to a bottom up methodology and refuse the temptation to guess again.

 People take into consideration body language, tone, vocal hesitations, and extrapolate enormous amounts of information when talking.
 At the first hint of confusion or misunderstanding, say "I'm sorry, I don't understand".
 If they continue to give you incomplete confusing information, you are going to say again, patiently, "I don't understand", don't worry they won't mind repeating themselves, they all love talking, it'll help them too, trust me.
 And if on the third utterance they still don't make sense, you say "I'm sorry, I don't think YOU understand".
 Because half the time they DON'T, and it's not your responsibility to teach them how to communicate.